 Let’s be honest: waiting in an insanely long line to ride the Zion shuttle is probably not how you want to spend your time in Zion National Park.

-As one of the most popular U.S. national parks to visit (with an insane 3.6 million visitors in 2020), Zion continues to attract record-breaking crowds from all around the world.
+As one of the most popular U.S. national parks to visit (with an insane 5 million visitors annually!), Zion continues to attract record-breaking crowds from all around the world.
 This means that you can find yourself waiting at least an hour or more just to ride the Zion Canyon shuttle if you show up at the park after 8 am.

 Luckily, you can still experience the best of Zion National Park, like hiking Angels Landing and The Narrows, without the shuttle!
 Below are the top hikes, sites to see, and things to do in Zion that you don't need the shuttle to get to.